 And on January 6th, the violently misinformed beat a police officer to death with flag poles and fire extinguishers.
 Those are the faces of our abusers.
 Let us punish without mercy the ones who lied to them, and pointed them like bayonets at the Union

-Catherine G. Tripp writes for grownups, for the curious, for those who appreciate wry humor, who take deep dives into the depths of character and share her righteous indignation at the banal nature of evil and anger at how easily it permeates everyday life.
+Catherine G. Tripp writes for grownups, for the curious, for those who appreciate wry humor.
 Her work has been published in Pilcrow and Dagger, Wingless Dreamer, Reedsy, and she has read her work for several Zoom shows in 2020, including the Mask Monologues, Coffee and Grief and Creative Caffeine.
 Her recent writings and blog posts have been insightful, fast-paced, evocative essays about current events, and thought-provoking memoirs about the tangled branches of her family tree.